jmrphy/course_public_policy/README.md

 **Case Study options**

 Explore the implications of the systematic errors in human cognition for the construction of public policy in one area and then look at the devices available to try to correct those errors.

+#### Week 8.
+Institutional Threats to Democratic Policymaking: Globalization, Media, Inequality

+**Required Readings**

+Hay, Colin, and Ben Rosamond.
+2011.
+“Globalization, European Integration and the Discursive Construction of Economic Imperatives.”
+Journal of European Public Policy 9(2): 147–67.

+Barabas, Jason.
+2011.
+“Public Opinion, the Media, and Economic Well-Being.”
+In The Oxford Handbook of American Public Opinion and the Media, eds.
+Robert Y Shapiro and Lawrence R Jacobs.
+589–604.

+Gilens, Martin.
+2005.
+“Inequality and Democratic Responsiveness.”
+Public Opinion Quarterly 69(5): 778–96.

+**Suggested Readings**

+- [Simmons, Beth A, and ZACHARY ELKINS.
+2004.
+“The Globalization of Liberalization: Policy Diffusion in the International Political Economy.”
+American Political Science Review 98(01): 171–89.]

+- [Drezner, Daniel W. 2001.
+“Globalization and Policy Convergence.”
+International Studies Review 3(1): 53–78.]

+Freeland, Chrystia.
+2012.
+Plutocrats: the Rise of the New Global Super-Rich and the Fall of Everyone Else.
+London: Penguin UK.

+Pollack, Mark A. 1997.
+“Delegation, Agency, and Agenda Setting in the European Community.”
+International Organization 51(1): 99–134.
+Available here.

+Sattler, Thomas, Patrick T Brandt, and John R. Freeman.
+2010.
+“Democratic Accountability in Open Economies.”
+Quarterly Journal of Political Science (5): 71–97.

+Cai, Hongbin, and Daniel Treisman.
+2005.
+“Does Competition for Capital Discipline Governments?
+Decentralization, Globalization, and Public Policy.”
+The American Economic Review 95(3): 817–30.

+Cerny, Philip G, and Mark Evans.
+2004.
+“Globalisation and Public Policy Under New Labour.”
+Policy Studies 25(1): 51–65.

+Kern, H L, and J Hainmueller.
+2009.
+“Opium for the Masses: How Foreign Media Can Stabilize Authoritarian Regimes.”
+Political Analysis 17(4): 377–99.

+Warren, T Camber.
+2014.
+“Not by the Sword Alone: Soft Power, Mass Media, and the Production of State Sovereignty.”
+International Organization 68(01): 111–41.

+Petrova, Maria.
+2008.
+“Inequality and Media Capture.”
+Journal of Public Economics 92(1-2): 183–212.

 ##### Week 9.
 Competing Theories of Democratic Failure and Designing Policies for Democratic Reform